omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

         - result form now has an initial date of today and then if a different date is chosen the "time" of that date is set to 0:00
                 - if the value is left as today then the timezone.now() datetime is used.
 - added dates_to_be_completed field to instance model
+- addded view and templates and form for scheduling workout

 Notes:
 - work computer currently has issues displaying video. it will display fine but the command window will show errors that